ytetsuro/user_guide_src_ja/source/libraries/input.rst

 	.. php:method:: is_ajax_request()

-		:返り値:	TRUE if it is an Ajax request, FALSE if not
+		:returns:	TRUE if it is an Ajax request, FALSE if not
-		:返り値型:	bool
+		:rtype:	bool

 		Checks to see if the HTTP_X_REQUESTED_WITH server header has been set, and returns boolean TRUE if it is or FALSE if not.

 	.. php:method:: is_cli_request()

-		:返り値:	TRUE if it is a CLI request, FALSE if not
+		:returns:	TRUE if it is a CLI request, FALSE if not
-		:返り値型:	bool
+		:rtype:	bool

 		Checks to see if the application was run from the command-line interface.